AppsFlyer/donkey/README.md

 - `bytes-written` - A Histogram of the number of bytes written.
 - `requests` - A Throughput Timer of a request and the rate of it’s occurrence
-- `<http-method>-requests` - A Throughput Timer of a specific HTTP method request, and the rate of its occurrence Examples: get-requests, post-requests
+- `<http-method>-requests` - A Throughput Timer of a specific HTTP method request, and the rate of its occurrence.
+Examples: get-requests, post-requests
 - `responses-1xx` - A ThroughputMeter of the 1xx response code
 - `responses-2xx` - A ThroughputMeter of the 2xx response code
 - `responses-3xx` - A ThroughputMeter of the 3xx response code